-- Degree and Teaching Qualification

-- Senior teaching experience

-- A high degree of personal presentation and professional skill.

-- Excellent communication skills.
+- Experience as a basketball player and/or coach both in the amateur game and professionally. - A high degree of personal presentation and professional skill. - Excellent communication skills.

-- Knowledge of the Privacy Act.

-Signed by Date Signed by John Kendal on behalf of the School Board Date
+Signed by Date Signed by J Kendal on behalf of the School Board Date